rbl9656/Fridge-Saver/README.md

 - Meal planning calendar

 ## What I Learned
-This project taught me how to structure React apps with multiple components, work with external APIs, handle async operations, and implement good UX with loading/error states.
+This project taught me how to structure React apps with multiple components, handle async operations, and implement good UX with loading/error states.
 I learned that AI tools are excellent for boilerplate code and debugging but require understanding the fundamentals to fix edge cases.
 Most importantly, I learned that starting with a specific problem leads to better solutions than starting with "I want to build X technology."